How to Buy Bitcoins in India

 3. Main Indian Bitcoin communities

 There are a number of Indian Bitcoin communities online.
-These are particularly useful for staying up to date with the latest news as well as for getting advice on the best Indian Bitcoin exchanges and the like.
-In particular, it’s worth checking out the following forums and pages:
+These are particularly useful for staying up to date with the latest news, as well as for getting advice on the best Indian Bitcoin exchanges and the like.
+In particular, it’s worth checking out the following forums, pages, and Meetup groups:

 4. India-based Bitcoin exchanges

-There are a number of Indian Bitcoin exchanges, with the more popular ones being regulated and require ID verification.
+There are a number of Indian Bitcoin exchanges, with the more popular ones being regulated and requiring ID verification.

 Giottus